ravi9/openvino-wiki/CMakeOptionsForCustomCompilation.md

     * `OMP` enables building with Intel OpenMP.
     * `SEQ` disables threading optimizations.
 Can be used in cases when TBB binaries are absent.
     * **Note:** because TBB is a template library, it increases binary size because of multiple instantiations of `tbb::parallel_for`
+* `ENABLE_TBBBIND_2_5` enables prebuilt static TBBBind 2.5 usage:
+    * `ON` is default, because OpenVINO Runtime should be generic out of box.

+> **Note:** TBBBind 2.5 is needed when OpenVINO runtime is run on platforms with:
+> * NUMA support (Not Unified Memory Architecture) to detect a number of NUMA nodes
+> * Big / Little cores support to distinguish big / little cores and schedule tasks in optimal way.

+> **Note:** if you build OpenVINO runtime with [oneTBB] support where TBBBind 2.5 is automatically loaded by TBB in runtime, then set `ENABLE_TBBBIND_2_5` to `OFF`

 * `ENABLE_SSE42` enables SSE4.2 optimizations:
     * `ON` is default for x86 platforms; not available for other platforms.
     * Affects only Inference Engine common part and preprocessing plugin, **does not affect the mkldnn library**